 We think otherwise.
 We think a college education can be affordable and transformative, intellectually and personally.
 To prove it, we’re building a college of our own.

 Outer Coast is a nascent two-year institution of higher education in Sitka, Alaska.
 Our curriculum is one for the whole person, built upon the three pillars of Academics, Service & Labor, and Self-governance.

 We draw our inspiration from Deep Springs College, a small and remarkable postsecondary institution nestled in a quiet valley just east of the Sierra Nevada.
 Although a remarkably successful and admired educational institution, nearly a century after its founding Deep Springs remains the only college of its kind.

-As at Deep Springs, Outer Coast students self-govern.
+As at Deep Springs, Outer Coast students will self-govern.
 Students hire faculty, determine curriculum and course offerings, serve on the Board of Trustees, legislate academic and student life policies, and serve as the admissions committee to select incoming classes.

-Outer Coast provides a rigorous liberal arts environment, in which a sincere appreciation for learning and intellectual inquiry is encouraged.
+Outer Coast will offer a rigorous liberal arts environment, in which a sincere appreciation for learning and intellectual inquiry is encouraged.
 Excellence in pedagogy and student scholarship are hallmarks of the project.

 We believe in the value of labor as soulcraft and the power of service as a moral education that can instill a lifelong obligation of service to society.
-Students assume a labor responsibility to sustain the Outer Coast’s day-to-day operations: running the kitchen and dining hall; growing and harvesting food (vegetables from the garden, salmon from the ocean, etc.); a “work crew,” guided by a foreman-carpenter, that assists with the historic restoration and rehabilitation of Sheldon Jackson Campus’s 100-year-old buildings; and the important work of dishwashing and custodial upkeep.
+Students will assume a labor responsibility to sustain the Outer Coast’s day-to-day operations: running the kitchen and dining hall; growing and harvesting food (vegetables from the garden, salmon from the ocean, etc.); a “work crew,” guided by a foreman-carpenter, that assists with the historic restoration and rehabilitation of Sheldon Jackson Campus’s 100-year-old buildings; and the important work of dishwashing and custodial upkeep.
 Similarly, students rotate through service positions and apprenticeships with organizations in the community, contributing to Sitka and its vibrant culture.